 I give to the “British Hen Welfare Trust” registered charity number 1147356, whose head office is or was Hope Chapel, Rose Ash, South Molton, Devon EX36 4RF.
 (WHAT YOU WANT TO GIVE) absolutely free of taxes and I declare that the receipt of the treasurer of the said ” British Hen Welfare Trust” shall be sufficient discharge to my Executors.

 We are always happy to talk to you about any questions you may have, so do call us on 01884 860084.

 It is best to use a solicitor to make your will as they will ensure it is all done correctly and will be legal.
-The website below is a useful guide for getting started with writing your Will:
+Check out the government’s Make a Will page, a useful guide for getting started with writing your Will.